Amcache: the complete Windows .hve forensics reference

 Does Amcache record scripts?#

-Generally no for .ps1, .bat, .vbs, .js, etc. — Amcache focuses on PE binaries.
-Script execution evidence comes from PowerShell operational logs, AMSI, Sysmon, or Prefetch (for cscript.exe / wscript.exe invocations themselves).
+No for .ps1, .bat, .vbs, .js.
+Amcache is PE-only.
+Script execution evidence comes from PowerShell operational logs, AMSI, Sysmon, or Prefetch entries for cscript.exe / wscript.exe.

-That depends on jurisdiction and how the evidence was collected.
-Amcache itself is well-documented and widely used in DFIR, which helps.
-The usual rules apply: preserve the hive (and its transaction logs) with documented chain of custody, hash it before and after, and use a documented parser whose behaviour you can defend.
+Depends on jurisdiction and collection.
+Amcache is well-documented and widely used.
+Document chain of custody, hash before and after parsing, and use a parser whose behaviour you can defend on cross-examination.

 Related posts